litesh1123/Summer-final-project-2k23/README.md

 2️⃣ User-Friendly GUI with Tkinter (Python): Check out my intuitive GUI project!
 With a single click, it efficiently performs tasks, offering a smooth user experience.

-Embarked on an inspiring journey with my exceptional team, @mdazfar2, @harireddy, @amanmahto, and @adityajain together crafting these innovative projects within a remarkable 45-day internship.
+Embarked on an inspiring journey with me exceptional team, @mdazfar2, @harireddy, @amanmahto, and @adityajain together crafting these innovative projects within a remarkable 45-day internship.

  If you have ideas for additional buttons, improvements, or bug fixes, feel free to open an issue or submit a pull request.